1944 Shinnston tornado

-In the evening of June 23, 1944, a powerful F4 tornado devastated eastern West Virginia, particularly the town of Shinnston.
+In the evening of June 23, 1944, a powerful F4 tornado devastated northern West Virginia, particularly the town of Shinnston.
 The tornado killed at least 100 people and injured hundreds more.
 (Note: Some sources indicate that 103 rather than 100 people died in this tornado.
 Injury counts are even more inconsistent: there were at least 381 injuries although some sources indicate over 800 occurred.)

 This tornado was the deadliest in West Virginia history and at least the 14th deadliest in US history.
 (Note: Assumes 100 fatalities.)
 It is the only tornado to produce violent damage in the state's history.

 Background

 A weather map with data from the morning of June 23, 1944.

 At the time of the tornado, the use of the word "tornado" in weather forecasts was discouraged to prevent public panic.
 Weather news was banned at the time as it was seen as a threat during World War II.
 This contributed to a lack of public tornado awareness and the prevalence of tornado myths such as the belief that tornadoes could not occur in mountainous regions like Appalachia.
 On the day of the tornado, few people even knew what a tornado was or that one could even occur in the area.

 The US Weather Bureau forecasted thunderstorms in the daytime and evening; firsthand accounts describe the weather as being intermittently stormy all day, but that the sun had come out and it was warm and "eerily silent" before the tornado struck.